 Communicating with persons with Alzheimer’s Disease or related disorders

-- Always approach the person from the front, or within his/her line of vision – no surprise appearances;
+- Always approach the person from the front or within his/her line of vision with no surprise appearances.

-- Minimize hand movements that approach the other person;
+- Minimize hand movements when near the other person.

-- Avoid a setting with a lot of sensory stimulation, like a big room where many people may be sitting or talking, a high-traffic area or a very noisy place;
+- Avoid a setting with a lot of sensory stimulation such as a large room where many people may be sitting or talking, a high-traffic area or a noisy place.

 - Be respectful of the person’s personal space and observant of his/her reaction as you move closer.
-Maintain a distance of one to one and a half feet initially;
+Maintain a distance of 1.5′ initially.

 - Use distraction if a situation looks like it may get out of hand.
-A couple of examples are: if the person is about to hit someone of if he/she is trying to leave the home/facility.
+Examples: if the person is about to hit someone or if he/she is trying to leave the home or facility.

-- Use a slow, low-pitched speaking voice which older adults hear best;
+- Use a slow, low-pitched speaking voice – the most audible to older adults.

-- Ask only one question at a time.
-More than one question will increase confusion;
+- Ask only one question at a time since more than one question will increase confusion.

 - Repeat key words if the person does not understand the first time around; nod and smile only if what the person said is understood.